wearefriday/eyemask/README.md

     $ eyemask process cucumber.json

+We also support taking the JSON from `STDIN` by using `-` as the file name:

+    $ cat cucumber.json | eyemask process -

 You can specify a custom template by providing the `--template` option:

     $ eyemask process cucumber.json --template="path/to/template.html"

+There are also some more built-in templates that can be used by refering to their name.
+For example, the [Prince XML](http://www.princexml.com/) template can be invoked as follows:

+    $ eyemask process cucumber.json --template=princexml

 It also supports customisation via *parameters*.
 There are three primary parameters: title, subtitle, and authors.
 These become top-level variables available to the template: